-NMDGF issues special hunting permits through either auction or the sale of raffle tickets.
-NMDGF works with non-profit organizations dedicated to wildlife conservation to carry out these auctions and raffles and all proceeds from enhancement hunts are used solely for habitat enhancement, conservation, research and management projects in New Mexico for each species.
+NMDGF issues special hunting permits by partnering with non-profit conservation organizations who conduct auctions and raffles to raise funds for big-game management.
 Authorizations may be used either by the recipient or any individual of the recipient's choice through sale, barter or gift.
 These are not once-in-a-lifetime hunts.
-More information can be found on NMDGF's website: https://www.wildlife.state.nm.us/hunting/applications-and-draw-information/enhancement-hunts/
+More information can be found on NMDGF's website: https://wildlife.dgf. nm.gov/hunting/applications-and-draw-information/enhancement-hunts/

-Enhancement Hunts to be Auctioned

-- Two big game enhancement packages.
-Each package will consist of five authorizations, one for each of deer, elk, ibex, oryx and pronghorn.
+BIG GAME PACKAGES: Two big game enhancement packages, consisting of one authorization for each of deer, elk, ibex, oryx and pronghorn, will be auctioned.
 The season dates are: Sept.
-1, 2024-Jan.
-31, 2025 for deer and elk; April 1, 2024-March 31, 2025 for ibex and oryx (for oryx hunts, WSMR access must be prearranged); and Aug.
+1, 2025-Jan.
+31, 2026, for deer and elk; April 1, 2025,-March 31, 2026, for ibex and oryx (for oryx hunts, WSMR access must be prearranged); and Aug.
 1-Nov.
-1, 2024 for pronghorn. - Two bighorn sheep authorizations, one for Rocky Mountain bighorn sheep and one for desert bighorn sheep.
-The season dates are: Rocky Mountain bighorn sheep: Aug.
+1, 2025, for pronghorn.

+BIGHORN SHEEP: Two Rocky Mountain bighorn and two desert bighorn sheep authorizations will be available, one via auction and one via raffle for each species.
+The season dates are: Aug.
 1-Dec.
-31, 2024, except in GMU 53 (Wheeler Peak), which is closed Aug.
-16-31, 2024; desert bighorn sheep: Aug.
-1-Dec.
-31, 2024. - 3.
-One authorization valid for a fork-antlered deer.
+31, 2025, except in GMU 53 (Wheeler Peak), which is closed Aug.
+16-31, 2025.

+DEER AND ELK: Two fork-antlered deer and two mature bull elk authorizations will be available, one via auction and one via raffle for each species.
 The season dates are Sept.
-1, 2024-Jan.
-31, 2025. - One authorization valid for a mature bull elk.
-The season dates are Sept.
-1, 2024

-Jan.
-31, 2025. - One authorization valid for one bearded Gould's turkey.
+1, 2025-Jan.
+31, 2026.

+GOULD'S TURKEY: Two bearded Gould's turkey authorizations will be available, one via auction and one via raffle.
 The season dates are any consecutive 30 days of the hunter's choosing between April 1 and May 31 each year.